 We also run a Rising Stars Junior program which identifies budding talent in young people.
 After developing technically and musically in the Junior program, it is hoped that these students will later progress to the full (Senior) Rising Stars program where they will be ready for regular performance opportunities.

-In 2014, the programs will run for 16 weeks per semester, for 2 semesters each year.
+The Rising Stars program runs for 14 weeks per semester, with 2 semesters each year.

 The Rising Stars program focuses on three essential elements:

 1. Instrumental lessons